-4. CYMRAEG (TGAU) WELSH (GCSE)
+4. CYMRAEG (TGAU) / WELSH (GCSE)

 Welsh is a core subject which is taught to all pupils up to GCSE level.
 It is a statutory requirement that all pupils study the Welsh language up to 16 years old.
 The Welsh Department is very active in promoting the importance of learning Welsh.
 With all the exciting developments in Wales today, people are becoming more and more aware of the importance of the language.
 It can be of an enormous advantage in a wide range of careers and jobs.
 We attempt to nurture our pupils' positive attitudes towards their Welshness through dynamic teaching, the use of technology and also by arranging a variety of extra-curricular activities to promote the language outside the classroom.

-Studying GCSE Welsh (First and Second Language) will encourage pupils to:

-- Develop their confidence when communicating effectively in Welsh. - Develop skills to make practical use of the language in order to communicate effectively, usefully and appropriately in the bilingual society.
+Studying GCSE Welsh will encourage pupils to: Develop their confidence when communicating effectively in Welsh.
+Develop skills to make practical use of the language in order to communicate effectively, usefully and appropriately in the bilingual society.

-Assessment

-Pupils from Welsh Medium Primary Schools who have followed the KS3 First Language course will be entered for Welsh First Language GCSE.
+Pupils from Welsh Medium Primary Schools who have followed the KS3 First Language course will be entered for Welsh Language & Literature GCSE Single Award (a new qualification replacing Welsh First Language GCSE).